 Reasons a baby might have suck blisters

-Oral restrictions - there is 7 frenum in the mouth that connect the lips to the upper and lower jaw structure and the tongue to the floor of the mouth.
+Oral restrictions - there are 7 frenum in the mouth that connect the lips to the upper and lower jaw structure and the tongue to the floor of the mouth.
 They provide stability.
-(3) When the frenulum is short or tight, it restricts the movement of the lips and/or tongue, depending on where the tie is located.
+(3) When the frenulum is short or tight, it restricts the movement of the lips or tongue, depending on where the tie is located.
 If the lips are restricted, they will not be able to flange.
 The lips may curl in when latching, and the baby can develop suck blisters.
 If the tongue is restricted and lacks the normal range of motion, babies often compensate by holding on with their lip muscles more.
 The added friction will cause the lips to become blistered.
 (4)

 Body tension - How your baby was positioned in utero, their birth, and ties are all reasons your baby may have areas of tension in their body.
 Breastfeeding is a whole-body activity.
-If there are areas of tension anywhere in their body, it can make it uncomfortable to latch deeply and nurse well.
+If there is tightness anywhere in their body, it can make it uncomfortable to latch deeply and nurse well.
 There is always body tension present with tethered oral tissue because of the pull it creates extending from the mouth to other areas of the body.
 The tongue is connected all the way to the toes, meaning you may see areas of tension in the ribcage, hips, or legs.
 (5)

 Premature babies - Babies born early were still practicing their suck and swallow in utero.
 During feeding, they may have less coordination of their suck-swallow-breathe pattern, slower sucking, and less sucking strength.
 (2) Working with a skilled IBCLC (International Board Certified Lactation Consultant) who can give oral exercises can help strengthen the muscles needed for feeding more effectively at the breast.
 More time spent at the breast practicing a functional latch and suck will promote other areas of growth and development and faster weight gain.
 Being skin-to-skin with your baby helps regulate their breathing, temperature, and ability to remain calm, which is helpful for successful breastfeeding.
 Premature babies have less developed fat pads in their cheeks.
 Fat pads in the cheeks help support the tongue during feeding.
 Instead, they may use other muscles to compensate for the underdeveloped fat pads.

 Cranial nerve dysfunction - The bones of the infant's skull are able to move in order for them to be able to get around the pelvic bone and be birthed from the vaginal canal.
-Sometimes a baby will get stuck in a position or need additional support to continue through the birth canal.
+Sometimes, a baby will get stuck in a position or need additional support to continue through the birth canal.
 Cranial nerves that communicate with the muscles in feeding may be pinched in the process and impact feeding.

 Why is correct sucking important?